Emergent unitary designs for encoded qubits from coherent errors and syndrome measurements: Discussion

 {\bf Classical shadow tomography} is an efficient protocol to learn many properties of quantum states via randomized measurements.
 One requires a 2-design to get correct results on average, and a 3-design to bound statistical fluctuations~\cite{huang_predicting_2020,elben_randomized_2023}.
 Classical shadow tomography is usually formulated for physical qubits, but it is natural to envision applications on fully- or partially-error corrected quantum processors where one would need randomized {\it logical} measurements.
 On the surface code these could not be implemented transversally, so our method could prove advantageous.
 A key aspect of the protocol is its division into a ``data acquisition'' phase, where random unitary gates drawn from a 3-design are applied to the processor before measurement, and a separate ``classical postprocessing'' phase where the same unitaries are simulated on a classical computer.
 The feasibility of that simulation is usually guaranteed by the use of Clifford gates.
 In our case we instead rely on the MPS algorithm presented in Sec.~\ref{sec:staircase}.
 This highlights a trade-off between randomness and computational complexity (the MPS algorithm becomes asymptotically inefficient above threshold, in the unitary design phase).

 {\bf Randomized benchmarking} is a family of practical approaches to estimate the fidelity of unitary gates on a noisy quantum computer~\cite{knill_randomized_2008}.
 It is based on the application of a long sequence of random gates drawn from a 2-design, followed by a measurement.
 Comparison of the actual mesurement statistics with the ideal one expected under noiseless gates yields an accurate estimate of the fidelity.
 With our protocol one could implement randomized benchmarking directly at the logical level.
 This is interesting in practice since logical gates comprise many physical gates, so learning their fidelity or error models is more challenging.
 Additionally, {\it higher-order randomized benchmarking} was proposed in Ref.~\cite{nakata_quantum_2021} as a generalization of the aforementioned protocol that makes use of $k$-designs with $k > 2$ to learn more detailed features of the noise model beyond the fidelity, for example whether or not the noise channel is self-adjoint.
 The application proposed in Ref.~\cite{nakata_quantum_2021} requires exact rather than approximate designs, but we note that in the design phase the error $\epsilon$ is suppressed exponentially in the distance $d$, so issues of approximation can likely be avoided by simply scaling up.
+Finally we note that, since our protocol implements logical unitaries nondeterministically, it is not directly compatible with standard randomized benchmarking schemes, which rely on deterministic inversion of gates.
+Instead, our protocol is suitable for inverse-free randomized benchmarking frameworks, such as binary randomized benchmarking~\cite{Hines_fully_2024} and cross-entropy benchmarking~\cite{Boixo_characterizing_2018,arute_quantum_2019}, where inversion gates are replaced by classical postprocessing based on the known gate configuration and measurement outcomes.

 {\bf Quantum cryptography applications} have been a major driver for the introduction of unitary designs~\cite{ambainis_quantum_2007,lancien_weak_2020}.
 Our approach could thus facilitate cryptographic protocols on encoded qubits.
 Furthermore, since our protocol is not restricted to a specific value of $k$, it would be interesting to investigate the generation of pseudorandom unitaries~\cite{schuster_random_2024}.
 These are unitary ensembles that are computationally indistinguishable from the Haar ensemble even with access to many copies, and are of great interest in quantum cryptography~\cite{ji_pseudorandom_2018}.